Yangxinsix/myqueue/README.rst

 MyQueue
 =======

-MyQueue is a frontend for SLURM_/PBS_/LSF_ that makes handling of tasks easy.
-It has a command-line interface called *mq* with a number of commands and a Python interface for managing workflows.
+MyQueue is a tool for submitting and keeping track of tasks running on a cluster of computers.
+It uses SLURM_, PBS_ or LSF_ as a backend and makes handling of tasks easy.
+It has a command-line interface called *mq* with a number of sub-commands and a Python interface for managing workflows.
 Simple to set up: no system administrator or database required.

 .. admonition:: Features